mogharsallah/gom/README.md

 ```

-A command must be in a form of a string value, which gets executed using its YAML path ($ gom greet evening)
+A command have a string value, which gets executed using its YAML path ($ gom greet evening).

-An array of strings is considered as a command list, which gets executed sequently ($ gom greet morning)
+An array of strings is considered as a command list, which gets executed sequently ($ gom greet morning).

 # TODO